Meiram Qajyken

-Meiram Zekeshuly Qajyken (Мейрам Зекешұлы Қажыкен; born 5 April 1961) is a Kazakh economist and academician who's serving as the leader of Yntymaq party from 2022 and the head of Modern Society Studies Institute since 2015.
+Meiram Zekeshuly Qajyken (Мейрам Зекешұлы Қажыкен; born 5 April 1961) is a Kazakh economist and academician who is the leader of Yntymaq party from 2022 and the head of Modern Society Studies Institute since 2015.
 Prior to that, he worked in the Federation of Trade Unions of Kazakhstan, as well as various state-owned enterprises and government departments related to economy and industry in Kazakhstan.
 Qajyken is Doctor of Economics and an author of several books written on the development of the socio-economic system, adaptive economy and the concept of a unified wage system in Kazakhstan.
-He also currently serves as chairman of the board of directors in several state-owned enterprises and is a professor at the Astana International University.
+He is chairman of several state-owned enterprises and is a professor at the Astana International University.

-Qajyken is currently an "Amanat" Commonwealth of Trade Union presidential candidate for the 2022 presidential election.
+Qajyken is an "Amanat" Commonwealth of Trade Union presidential candidate for the 2022 presidential election.

 Biography

 Early life and education

 Qajyken was born in the village of Qyzyl Qūrma in Pavlodar Region.
 He attended the Dzhambul Irrigation and Construction Institute from 1977 where he graduated in 1982 with a degree in hydraulic engineering.
 From 1988 to 1990, he studied at the Moscow State Hydroreclamation Institute graduate school and then later at the National Higher School of Public Administration under the President from 1997 where he received a specialty in public administration.
 After obtaining the specialty, Qajyken attended short courses in macroeconomics abroad in South Korea, Japan, United Kingdom, Italy, and the United States until 2005.